Phonograph vs Gramophone: Difference Explained

 Later, the model was modified by Alexander Graham Bell, who used a wax cylinder instead of tin foil to record the sound.

-You can read more about the history of record player here.
+Read more about the history of record players here.

 What is a gramophone?